Beachfront Property in Ecuador

 Reminiscent of a Greek town on the Aegean, Bahía de Caráquez is a beautiful city of whitewash-and-tile roofs on the estuary of the Chone River.
 It is popular with wealthy Ecuadorians, who have their vacation homes here.
 Bahía de Caráquez was hit by an earthquake a few years ago and, although few of the buildings were severely damaged, many Ecuadorians abandoned the city in fear of another quake, making beachfront property here a real value.
 One thing we like about Bahía is the fact that you could live here full time; not only does it have the nice beaches and waterfront restaurants that you’d expect from a beach resort, but it also has the administrative services and cultural venues you’d expect from a city.

-From Bahía, a ferry ride takes you across the estuary to the beachfront resort town of San Vicente, where beautiful beaches stretch for miles.
+From Bahía, a drive over the bridge or a water taxi ride takes you across the estuary to the beachfront resort town of San Vicente, where beautiful beaches stretch for miles.
 Continuing up the coast, you’ll see Ecuador’s finest beaches, and the picturesque little village Canoa.
-The large waterfront homes along this stretch start at a negotiable $100,000, and the beachfront lots sell for as low as $7,000 per acre.
+The large waterfront homes along this stretch start at a negotiable $100,000, and the beachfront condos for as little as $60,000.

 Beachfront Property in Montañita